What Italian cheese with minestrone?

 Gorgonzola dolce, a Protected Designation of Origin (DOP) cow’s milk blue cheese, produced in the Piedmont and Lombardy regions of northern Italy.
 When young (dolce) the blue veined semi-soft cheese is slightly sweet, nutty and salty-tangy.
 When aged (picante) the cheese is more firm, and the flavors, and aromas are more intense.

 Famous since the days of ancient Rome, and named for the Alpine valley in Lombardy, Val Taleggio, soft-ripened Taleggio, is one of the world’s greatest cheeses.
-Made from cow’s milk in an around Brescia, Bergamo, Cremona and Como, it is square with a thin pale brownish-pin colored, stinky, inedible washed rind.
+Made from cow’s milk in and around Brescia, Bergamo, Cremona and Como, it is square with a thin pale brownish-pink colored, stinky, inedible washed rind.
 Don’t let that fool you.
 Beneath is a mild, somewhat salty, ineffably delightful, ivory colored core (or paste, as the cheese makers, say).
 At room temperature it is almost spreadable.